 Payment by phase

 Some attorneys will charge flat fees for each phase in the case.
 For example, the attorney may break the case down into 2 or more phases, the most common is pretrial and trial phase.
 The logic is that not all cases go to trial and the client will pay extra if he or she wants to go to trial.
-The downside is that sometimes this type of fee agreement will discourage a client to go to trial when trial is the only option to get the outcome the client desires.

 Other costs